sealninja/react-i18nify/README.md

 * `dateFormat` (string)

 The translation key for providing the format string.
 Only needed for localizing dates.
-For the full list of formatting tokens which can be used in the format string, see the [date-fns documentation](https://date-fns.org/v2.0.1/docs/format).
+For the full list of formatting tokens which can be used in the format string, see the [day.js documentation](https://day.js.org/docs/en/display/format).

 * `parseFormat` (string)

 An optional formatting string for parsing the value when localizing dates.
-For the full list of formatting tokens which can be used in the parsing string, see the [date-fns documentation](https://date-fns.org/v2.0.1/docs/parse).
+For the full list of formatting tokens which can be used in the parsing string, see the [day.js documentation](https://day.js.org/docs/en/parse/string-format).

 * `options` (object)